 Learn more about the ASP pedagogical approach here.

 You can get all the resources here including all the simpler projects aimed at younger learners.

-Watch this space for two upcoming blogs about how the Arm School Program has worked with the Micro:bit Educational Foundation:
+Watch this space for an upcoming blogs about how the Arm School Program has worked with the Micro:bit Educational Foundation:

 To find out more about the Arm School Program please email us at email@example.com or for latest news, sign up to our newsletter.